FALL or SPRING

 Of course, current events and student interest may transform a project cycle or produce a completely new one, as circumstances warrant.
 We have a deep bench of expert partners to make such flexibility possible.

-Finally, each student also engages in a Personal Project in which they pursue a personal passion, or explore a new one, with our mentorship and guidance from our deep bench of partners.
+Finally, each student also engages in a Individual Project in which they pursue a personal passion, or explore a new one, with our mentorship and guidance from our deep bench of partners.

 REQUIRED FIRST PROJECT CYCLE